favourch/USMLETTSWithSummary/README.md

 # USMLETTSWithSummary
-# Vox: Text-to-Speech Converter for USMLE Preparation
+# Fayy: Text-to-Speech Converter for USMLE Preparation

-Vox is a specialized web application designed to assist resident doctors in their USMLE preparation.
+Fayy is a specialized web application designed to assist resident doctors in their USMLE preparation.
 It converts text to speech using the ElevenLabs API, allowing medical professionals to listen to study materials while multitasking.

 ## Features